asahala/BabyLemmatizer/README.md

 BabyLemmatizer 2.0 has been tested with Python 3.9 and OpenNMT-py 3.0.

 # Setting up BabyLemmatizer
-The easiest way to get BabyLemmatizer 2.0 running is to create a Python 3.9 virtual environment for OpenNMT-py, this ensures that you have permanently all necessary requirements installed and they do not conflict with your other libaries.
-This is fairly simple:
+The easiest way to get BabyLemmatizer 2.0 running is to create a Python 3.9 virtual environment for OpenNMT-py.
+This ensures that you have permanently all necessary requirements installed and they do not conflict with your other libraries.
+This is fairly simple to do:

 1. ```python3.9 -m venv OpenNMT```
 2. ```source OpenNMT/bin/activate```
 3. ```pip install --upgrade pip```
 4. ```pip install OpenNMT-py```

-Then you need to clone **BabyLemmatizer** repository and edit ```preferences.py``` to add paths to the virtual environment and OpenNMT binaries.
+Then you need to clone the **BabyLemmatizer** repository and edit ```preferences.py``` to add paths to the virtual environment and OpenNMT binaries.

 ```
 python_path = '/yourpath/OpenNMT/bin/'
 onmt_path = '/yourpath/OpenNMT/lib/python3.9/site-packages/onmt/bin'
 ```

-After this, you can run ```preferences.py``` and if lots of OpenNMT documentation prints on your screen, everything should be okay.
+Now you can run ```preferences.py``` and if lots of OpenNMT documentation prints on your screen, everything should be okay.

 # Use in Python

 ### Lemmatization
 To tag and lemmatize texts, you need to first convert it into a CoNLL-U format.
 See instructions in the [conllu](https://github.com/asahala/BabyLemmatizer/tree/main/conllu) folder.

 Use ```lemmatizer_pipeline.py``` to annotate your texts.
-If you have an empty CoNLL-U file in in the ```input``` folder named ```example.conllu```, and you want to tag and lemmatize it using the first millennium Babylonian model ```lbtest1```, you can do it with two lines of code:
+If you have an empty CoNLL-U file in the ```input``` folder named ```example.conllu```, and you want to tag and lemmatize it using the first millennium Babylonian model ```lbtest1```, you can do it with two lines of code:

 ```
 l = Lemmatizer('./input/example.conllu')